cdellacqua/channel.js/README.md

 - `sendWait(...)`, similar to `send(...)`, but let the caller wait for the receiving end to consume the data;
 - `close()`, to close the channel.
 This will also reject all pending receiving Promises;
-- `closed`/`closed$`, boolean getter and store that can be used to check if the channel has been closed, i.e. the `close()` method has been called by either the receiving or transmission end of the channel;
+- `closed$`, a boolean store that can be used to check if the channel has been closed, i.e. the `close()` method has been called by either the receiving or transmission end of the channel;
-- `canWrite`/`canWrite$`, boolean getter and store that can be used to check if the channel is capable of receiving data, that is its buffer is not full and the channel is not closed;
+- `canWrite$`, a boolean store that can be used to check if the channel is capable of receiving data, that is its buffer is not full and the channel is not closed;
-- `availableOutboxSlots`/`availableOutboxSlots$`, number getter and store that can be used to check how much space is available in the transmission buffer.
+- `availableOutboxSlots$`, a store that can be used to check how much space is available in the transmission buffer.

 The `rx` object is a `ChannelRx<T>`, which in turn exposes the following: